hashgraph/stablecoin-studio/sdk/README.md

 1. If the token key corresponds to a Hedera account public key, the operation can only be performed by the Hedera account owning this public key, and only through the Hedera SDK.
 2. If the token key corresponds to the stablecoin smart contract administrator key, the operation can only be performed through the smart contract, so whoever calls the smart contract can perform the operation.
 To prevent anyone from performing certain operations roles are used.
 When the need for a role is indicated in an operation's description, this is only when the related key of the stablecoin token is configured to be the smart contract admin key.

+### Multisig wallet

+The multisig wallet mode is a special one.
+Operations executed when connected as "multisig" will not be submitted to the Hedera DLT, instead they will be stored in a backend waiting for the multisig account key owners to sign it.
+Once the operation has been signed by all the required keys it will be ready for submission to the Hedera DLT.

 ## StableCoin